RodneyGG/wifi-hacker/README.md

 ## Overview

 Wifi Hacker is a Python-based tool designed to automate the process of scanning for Wi-Fi networks, capturing WPA/WPA2 handshakes, and attempting to crack the Wi-Fi password using a wordlist.
-It leverages popular tools like `airodump-ng`, `hcxpcapngtool`, and `hashcat` under the hood.
+It is intended for educational and authorized security testing only.

 This tool abuses leaked password lists like `rockyou.txt` to try and decrypt the captured handshake.
 If the Wi-Fi password is weak or commonly used, it might get cracked fast.
-This is a good way to learn how important strong passwords really are.
+This is a good way to learn about network security.

 ---